x-atlas-consortia/ubkg-auth/docker/README.md

 # Unified Biomedical Knowledge Graph

-## Integrating the ubkg-auth service into a UBKGBox deployment (ubkg-front-end)
+## Integrating the ubkg-auth service into a UBKGBox deployment

 **UBKGBox** is a self-contained, networked, multi-container UBKG application featuring:
 - a container hosting a UBKG context running in neo4j, built from the [ubkg-neo4j](https://github.com/x-atlas-consortia/ubkg-neo4j) Docker architecture